crazycooky77/lego_collection/README.md

 5. Enabled automatic deploys
    1. Tick the box for Automatic deploys in the corresponding section
 6. Added python buildpack in the Settings > Buildpacks section
-7. ---Terminal steps to set up Django---
-8. Added necessary Config Vars
+7. Added necessary Config Vars

 ## Credits
 The base template was cloned from the [Code Institute GitHub repository](https://github.com/Code-Institute-Org/ci-full-template).
 Various other resources were used for different features.
 They are all listed below, categorised accordingly.